 The Bonds stated to mature on and after July 1, 2027 are subject to optional redemption, in whole or in part, in principal amounts of \$5,000 (and if less than all within a stated maturity by lot, by the Paying Agent/Registrar), on July 1, 2026, or any date thereafter, at a price of par (100%) plus accrued interest to the date fixed for redemption.
-The Bonds maturing on July 1 in each of the years 2043 and 2048 (the "Term Bonds") are also subject to mandatory sinking fund redemption.
+If two or more serial bonds of consecutive maturity are combined into one or more "term" bonds (the "Term Bonds") by the Underwriters, such Term Bonds will be subject to mandatory sinking fund redemption in accordance with the provisions of the Ordinance.
 See "THE BONDS - Redemption Provisions of the Bonds" herein.